ShivanS93/100-days-of-code/r1-log.md

 I worked on the linuxupskillchallenge.org.
 Day 19 involved working with hard and soft links.
 I also worked with environment variables for dealing with passwords.

+### R1D44

+Completed the linuxupskillchallenge.org.
+Day 20 involving creating scripts using bash.

+### R1D45

+Used jupyter notebook, python, pandas, matplotlib to analyse data in my job as an Optometrist.
+This involves looking at segmenting our patients to see our 'Orthokeratology' conversion rate.